 Personal expression (such as the street art that is included in Visual History 11)

-The state-sponsored re-imaging campaigns initially replaced loyalist gunmen with sectarian cultural, historical, and community murals, and as time went on they attempted to deploy only community murals and non-sectarian murals.
+Ideally, the state-sponsored re-imaging campaigns would like murals to be on this latter groups of themes and thus completely devoid of sectarianism.
+As mentioned above, however, the loyalist gunmen were initially replaced with sectarian cultural, historical, and community murals, and only later was it sometimes possible to deploy only community murals and non-sectarian murals.
 (Guns still controversially appeared in memorial murals on both sides.)

 In general, scholars have not been kind to the state initiatives, the central criticism being that through the re-imaging programmes state organisations attempt to assert control over the visual environment in a top-down manner, such as by bringing in an outside artist to “enrich the community”; in contrast, public art in communities is most meaningful when it is the expression of a community to the outside world or a message from one part of the community directed internally.
 Rolston summarizes the re-imaged pieces as being “sanitised, de-politicised” (2012 p.
 460); Romens says that the new murals “fail to depict scenes that resonate with local history and community identity” (2007 p.
 12) (the emphasis here is perhaps on “resonate”, as the subject of such murals is often precisely local history and community); and both Romens and Hill & White (2012) fear that re-imaged murals will go the way of the Northern Ireland Office/Art College murals from 1977-1980, meaning that while in some cases they are appreciated and in some cases not, in no case do they inspire long-term devotion.